Tamalckb531/mern-blog/README.md

    1. Here handleSubmit works with the api /api/post/updatepost/${formData._id}/${currentUser.\_id} .
    2. Each time the postId change, it re-fetch the post from /api/post/getposts?postId.
    3. The 0th index data of posts store in the formData as the post is sorted with updatedTime and just updated post is store in the update section.

+## User rendering Feature commit:

+_**Backend:**_

+1. api/user/getusers trigger the getUsers function.
+2. getUsers :
+   1. Get all the users with pagination limit.
+   2. Remove the password of the users from user.\_doc.
+   3. Get the totalCount and monthlyTotalCount of users to show it on the blog.

+_**Frontend:**_

+1. Users section in Dashboard sidebar will only show for the admin.
+2. It will render the DashUsers as per the tab
+3. DashUsers :
+   1. fetch the data of Users in the table from /api/users/getusers.
+   2. Clicking show more data trigger handleShowMore which render more data with the previous data
+4. Delete User Modal:
+   1. Clicking Delete button trigger it.
+   2. Clicking "Yes!
+I'm sure" trigger the handleDeleteUser function.
+   3. It call the /api/user/delete/:userId route with a delete method.
+   4. On res.ok it filter the user state and set new users in the user state.

 <hr/>